Premier Grade with Madame Roadman and Madame Alexia

 French conversation: We will teach the students common questions and answers in French so they can learn conversation skills.
 Here are some phrases the kids will learn: Bonjour, Ca va?
 Ca va bien/Ca va/ Ca va mal, Quel age as-tu?
 J’ai 6 ans.
 J’aime, Comment t’appelle tu?
 Je m’appelle…

-Reading time in English: Daily in the morning.
+Reading time in English: M-Th 8:45-9:45.
 We use the Journeys curriculum for Reading.
 We will also have book clubs this year as well for those students reading chapter books.

-Math: The school uses the Investigations curriculum for math.
+Math: The school uses the Learn Zillion curriculum for math.
 Math will be taught in French in our classroom.
-The teachers have translated all the Investigations materials into French.
+The teachers have translated all the Learn Zillion materials into French.

-- Add and subtract two-digit numbers with borrowing (a ten) and carrying (or building a ten)
+• Add and subtract two-digit numbers with borrowing (a ten) and carrying (or

 *Both of us will teach Math, Reading, lecture (reading in French) and Handwriting.

-Stations: We use stations for English reading, French reading and Math.
+Stations: We use stations for English reading and French reading.
 Stations are activities done in groups.
 We do this because we strongly believe in differentiating, teaching to each child’s academic level.
 Stations also help accommodate 6 / 7 year old attention spans.

-Science: Madame Sion will start the year with an air and weather unit.
+Science: Madame Roadman will start the year with an air and weather unit.
 Later in the winter the students will learn about sound and light.
-During the spring we will cover life cycles.
+During the spring we will cover life cycles and plants.

-Social Studies: Madame Roadman will start the year with a heritage unit.
+Social Studies: Madame Garver will start the year with a heritage unit.
 The students will learn geography and about different countries and cultures.